davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-### Spring Boot, {pivotal-gemfire-name} Client Application Explained
+### Spring Boot, VMware GemFire Client Application Explained

-The Spring Boot, {pivotal-gemfire-name} `ClientCache` application we use to connect to our {pivotal-gemfire-name} cluster that runs in the Docker container appears as follows:
+The Spring Boot, VMware GemFire `ClientCache` application we use to connect to our VMware GemFire cluster that runs in the Docker container appears as follows: